 - Measure its response time (that’s the ‘R’ in “Method R”).
 In detail.

 - Optimize that response time in the most economically efficient way.

 - Repeat until your system is economically optimal.

 Method R was first documented in the book Optimizing Oracle Performance, for which Cary Millsap and Jeff Holt were named Oracle Magazine 2004 Authors of the Year.
-An updated and more detailed version is available in Cary Millsap’s The Method R Guide to Mastering Oracle Trace Data, 3rd Edition.
+An updated and more detailed book is available in Cary Millsap’s Mastering Oracle Trace Data.

 Method R has been used with tremendous success at Oracle sites since the mid-1990s.
 Although Method R was first documented in an Oracle context, its usefulness extends far beyond Oracle.
 In fact, the definition of Method R does not refer specifically to Oracle, databases, or even computers.